joe-antognini/joe-antognini.github.io/_posts/2014-09-25-what-is-a-dex.markdown

 categories: toolkits
 ---

-The term "dex" comes up rather frequently in astronomy discussions and in the literature, but is rarely defined in textbooks and a Google search doesn't turn up many good definitions.
+The term "dex" comes up rather frequently in astronomy discussions but is rarely defined in textbooks.
 The idea of a dex is straightforward---a dex is simply an order of magnitude.
 More formally, a difference of $$x$$ dex is a change by a factor of $$10^x$$.

 We use the terms "order of magnitude" and "factor of $$x$$" all the time, though, so why use the term dex?
 The reason is that it comes in handy when